 Evercore performed its analyses utilizing the financial projections for Transocean provided by Transocean management (i) based on the base case, which are referred to in this section as "Transocean Forecast-Base Case," (ii) based on the sensitivity case, which are referred to in this section as "Transocean Forecast-Sensitivity Case."
-For purposes of the discounted cash flow analysis and peer trading analysis, Evercore utilized unconsolidated EBITDA for Transocean, removing the 51.0% owned by Transocean Partners and included the value of the common and subordinated units owned by Transocean based upon the mid-point of the valuation range of the respective methodology for Transocean Partners.
-Both the Transocean Forecast-Base Case and Transocean Forecast-Sensitivity Case were adjusted by Evercore, with Evercore reducing the terminal year EBITDA to reflect Evercore's view of additional costs associated with shipyard revenue loss and shipyard costs for the maintenance of vessels typically incurred by Transocean in its regular course of business that were not included in the calculations of EBITDA in the terminal year as provided by Transocean management.
-The cost estimates utilized by Evercore for this adjustment were provided by Transocean management.
+For purposes of the discounted cash flow analysis and peer trading analysis, Evercore utilized unconsolidated EBITDA for Transocean, removing the 51.0% owned by Transocean Partners and included the value of the common and subordinated units owned by Transocean Partners.
+Both the Transocean Forecast-Base Case and Transocean Forecast-Sensitivity Case were adjusted by Evercore, with Evercore reducing the terminal year EBITDA to reflect Evercore's view of additional costs associated with shipyard revenue loss and shipyard costs for the maintenance of vessels typically incurred by Transocean management.
+The cost estimates utilized in the calculations of EBITDA in the terminal year as provided by Transocean management.